theNorstroem/spectools/documentation/content/_index.md

 {{< columns >}}
 ## Stay In Sync

-The different specification formats can be used as a source or a sink or both of them, but never use sources as source of the specs.
+The different specification formats can be used as a source or a sink or both of them.
+Some have a higher information density, furo spectools can keep them in sync for you.

 {{< mermaid >}}
 graph LR